Got You (Where I Want You)

-"Got You (Where I Want You)" is a song by American alternative rock band The Flys from their second studio album, Holiday Man (1998).
-It was released as the lead single from the album on July 4, 1998, by Trauma Records.
-The song was written by The Flys, whilst production was helmed by Chris Goss.
+"Got You (Where I Want You)" is a song by American alternative rock band The Flys from the Disturbing Behavior soundtrack and the band's debut album, Holiday Man (1998).
+It was released as the lead single from both albums on July 4, 1998, by Trauma Records.
+The song was written by The Flys, while production was helmed by Chris Goss.
 According to frontman Adam Paskowitz, the song is about desperate attempts to pickup women in bars.

 The song reached the top five on the Billboard Modern Rock Tracks chart on December 19, 1998, remaining as The Flys most successful song to date.
-The song was also featured in the films Disturbing Behavior and Sex Drive.
+The song was also featured in the film Sex Drive.
 A re-recorded version of the song was released in 2008, alongside a cover of The Beatles' "Hey Jude".

 Writing and inspiration

 Following the release of their debut studio album, 25 Cents (1995), The Flys wanted to explore different genres of music.
 In an interview with Billboard, front man Adam Paskowitz explained that the band has "played every crap hole that would have us, so we've developed every possible sound ...
 If you're a touring band, you've got to play it all".
 The song was written by all members of the band - Adam Paskowitz, Peter Perdichizzi, James Book, Nick Lucero, and Joshua Paskowitz - while Chris Goss produced the effort.

 When speaking on the album's themes, Paskowitz said that the majority of the songs on Holiday Man were developed through his own unsuccessful experiences when dating.
 He further explained the meaning of "Got You (Where I Want You)": "It's about a friend of mine who was in a bar with a gorgeous woman.
 He was trying everything to strike up a conversation and get her number.
 You get desperate in the company of women".